 If cheese-tasting in Paris sounds like your speed, this unassuming little shop, tasting bar, and “cheese school” may be just the ticket.
-Paroles de Fromagers is a relative newcomer to the capital, but it’s already earned accolades for its excellent cheeses, friendly, informative staff, and large choice of cheese-tasting sessions and workshops, all conducted at long tables downstairs in 17th-century stone cellars.
+Paroles de Fromagers is a relative newcomer to the capital, but it’s already earned accolades for its excellent cheeses, friendly, informative staff, and large choice of cheese-tasting sessions and workshops, all conducted downstairs in 17th-century stone cellars.

 The brainchild of Burgundy native and cheesemaker Pierre Brisson and a team of partners, the shop, cheese “bar” and school offers some 150 cheeses in total– all artisanal and hand-crafted.
 These are then mostly aged in cellars onsite or at the group’s other cheese shop, La Ferme du Hameau.

 Brisson hails from a family of winemakers who produce Morgon reds (a variety of Beaujolais).
 He says he “dreamt of being a cheesemaker since the age of six”.
 Then over the years, he took a growing interest in cheese-making and aging, eventually moving to open Paroles de Fromagers in 2014.

 “Our objective has remained the same over the years: to help [customers] discover and learn to love the incredible universe of the traditional cheese shop, and the rich diversity of [French] terroirs and regions.
 We’ve had millions of people come see us for discovery tasting workshops and wine-cheese pairings, and from a few years ago, for cheesemaking workshops. “